 The same is true for customer-brand relationships.
 In other words, if you don’t personalize, there is no relationship.

-PwC’s June 2021 Global Consumer Insights revealed that 35% of customers cite trust as one of their top three reasons for choosing to buy from a specific brand.
+Trust is one of the main reasons customers choose a specific brand.
 Personalized service helps build trust from the first point of contact.

-By demonstrating empathy and expertise throughout the entire journey--from brand new lead to prospect, customer, and ideally, promoter or advocate, you’ve proven yourself as a trusted source who always acts in customers’ best interests.
+By demonstrating empathy and expertise throughout the entire journey, you’ve proven yourself as a trusted source who always acts in customers’ best interests.

 Essentially, that consistency shows customers that you listened to their feedback and took the time to understand their needs and responded with hyper-relevant content, products, or solutions.